 The biggest jackpot in the history of South Africa Powerball was R102 million, which was claimed by a single ticket holder from the Free State Province on Friday 3rd June 2011.The basic jackpot is estimated at R3 million, increasing sharply with rollovers to rapidly reach eight figures.

 South Africa Powerball Draw Schedule

-South Africa Powerball draws take place on Tuesdays and Fridays at 9:00pm local time and are broadcast live on national television.
-The draw is made by two machines - one for the main balls and another to establish the Powerball, with the results appearing on the South Africa Powerball Results page soon afterwards.
+South Africa Powerball draws take place on Tuesdays and Fridays at 9:00pm local time and are broadcast on national television.
+The draw is made by a random number generator, with the results appearing on the South Africa Powerball Results page soon afterwards.